-You may need emergency care when away from home or outside of the Trillium Community Health Plan service area.
-Call 911 or go to any emergency room.
+You may need emergency care when away from home or outside of Trillium Community Health Plan service area.
+Call 911 or go to any emergency department.
 You do not need preapproval for emergency services.
-Emergency medical services are covered throughout the United States, this includes behavioral health and emergency dental conditions.
+Emergency medical services are covered throughout the United States; this includes behavioral health and emergency dental conditions.
 We do not cover services outside the United States, including Canada and Mexico.

 Do not pay for emergency care.
 If you pay the emergency room bill, Trillium Community Health Plan is not allowed to pay you back.
-See page 71 for what to do if you get billed).
+See page 89 for what to do if you get billed.

-Please follow steps below if you need emergency care away from home
+Please follow the steps below if you need emergency care away from home

-1. Make sure you have your Oregon Health ID Card and Trillium Community Health Plan ID card with you when you travel out of state.

-2. Show them your Trillium Community Health Plan ID Card and ask them to bill Trillium Community Health Plan.
+- 1. Make sure you have your Oregon Health ID Card and Trillium Community Health Plan ID card with you when you travel out of state. - 2.
+Show them your Trillium Community Health Plan ID Card and ask them to bill Trillium Community Health Plan.

-3. Do not sign any paperwork until you know the provider will bill Trillium Community Health Plan.

-4. You can ask that the Emergency Room or provider's billing office to contact Trillium Community Health Plan if they want to verify your insurance or have any questions.

-5. Please call your PCP if you need nonemergency care away from home.
+- 3. Do not sign any paperwork until you know the provider will bill Trillium Community Health Plan.
+Sometimes Trillium Community Health Plan cannot pay your bill if an agreement to pay form has been signed.
+To learn more about this form see page 91. - 4.
+You can ask the Emergency Room or provider's billing office to contact Trillium Community Health Plan if they want to verify your insurance or have any questions. - 5.
+If you need advice on what to do or need non-emergency care away from home, call Trillium Community Health Plan for help.